unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

   * west;
   * east.

 **id** is a unique string identifier for the room.
 You cannot have two or more rooms with the same ID.
-Better if you avoid spaces in the *id* key, use the "**_**" character in place of the space one.
+Better if you avoid blank spaces in the *id* key, use the "**_**" character in place of the blank space one.
 Look at the example game JSON file in the directory *games*.

 **name** is the name of the room.
 For example: kitchen, toilet, outside, and so on.
 You can choose it as you wish and it’s the name the engine shows to the user to say: "You are in the **kitchen**/**toilet**/**outside**...".